If you made any changes in Pure these will be visible here soon.

 Research interests

 Yuwei Lin is a sociologist specialised in science and technology studies.
-Her work endeavours to understand digital co-production cultures, socio-technical dynamics within and across these open, distributed, de-centralised, crowd-sourced, audience-led, user-participatory, community-based innovation systems.
+Her work endeavours to understand socio-technical dynamics within and across open, distributed, de-centralised, crowd-sourced, audience-led, user-participatory, community-based, collaborative innovation systems.

 Her recent research interests concentrate on critical data studies, observing the big data, open data, algorithmic cultural phenomenon and related issues such as privacy, surveillance, automated discriminations by artificial intelligence (AI).